How to Dry Herbs–without a Dehydrator!

 Herb Drying Products You Might Like to Try:

 With all the interest in traditional herb and food preservation these days, manufacturers are coming up with some neat ideas.
 I think one of these could make a neat drying rack for herbs.
 The one with the sides would even keep bug or pet hair out and would possibly keep things from spilling if you bump it.
 The one with no side walls will allow better air circulation for possible faster drying.
 I’d like to have one of these hanging in the corner of my kitchen or pantry.

-This rack is pretty cool looking, but I think I’d want to keep some herbs hanging there all year just for decoration!
+These racks are pretty to look at and nice for hanging bundles of herbs.
+I think I’d want to keep some herbs hanging there all year just for decoration!

 To Use a Dehydrator or Not:

 It seems that a lot of people are discovering the wonder that is herbs these days, and it seems that some think you have to have a lot of fancy equipment to use them.
 While I would love to have the amazing Excalibur Dehydrator for dehydrating my fruits and vegetables, I really prefer to not use heat on my medicinal or culinary herbs.
 Most herbs air-dry very quickly, and unless you watch them closely, you will likely scorch your precious harvest.
 So don’t wait until you have the money to splurge on a fancy dehydrator.
 Start air drying your herbs today.